-How do you recognize the various cultures and experience of the children in your program?
+How do you recognize the various cultures and experiences of the children in your program?

-Inclusion in child care and early education is an important topic.
-As you work to ensure inclusivity in your program, here are some practical ideas from Quality Assurance Specialist Petrea Hicks.
-She has dedicated much of her career in early childhood to inclusivity and the importance of all children being represented equally in their programs and classrooms.
+Inclusion in child care and early education is an essential topic.
+As you work to ensure inclusivity in your program, consider the practical suggestions from Quality Assurance Specialist Petrea Hicks.
+Hicks has dedicated a significant amount of her career in early childhood to inclusivity and the importance of all children being represented equally in their programs and classrooms.

-Hicks suggests providers help children see themselves in a positive light by ensuring the books and materials in the learning environment are diverse and help to avoid or combat stereotypes.
-Fostering an environment that is reflective of a child’s culture and background will help that child to make social-emotional gains from an early age, Hicks said.
+Hicks suggests providers help children see themselves positively by ensuring the books and materials in the learning environment are diverse and help to avoid or combat stereotypes.
+According to Hicks, fostering an environment reflective of a child’s culture and background will help that child make social-emotional gains from an early age.

-Check out these additional three tips for how to be more racially and culturally inclusive in your early childhood program.
+Below are three additional tips from Hicks on being more racially and culturally inclusive in your early childhood program.

-- Be educated and knowledgeable, with the help of associated training, to ensure your program is being inclusive.
+- With the help of associated training, be educated and knowledgeable to ensure your program is being inclusive.

 - Focus on a child’s strengths.
-The expectations you have for a child are what fuels them, so be sure to focus on their strengths to build confidence.
+Your expectations for a child fuel them, so be sure to focus on their strengths to build confidence.

 - Recognize all children at all times.
 Always celebrate diversity, not just during months honoring history.
-For example, in addition to recognizing Black History month in February, make a point to have books and materials in your program about African-American culture available throughout the year.
-Programs should look for books and materials about people who have been influencers in the community and stories about unique experiences specific to various, diverse audiences.
-Stories should also include diverse characters so children can see themselves in the stories they read.
+For example, in addition to recognizing Black History month in February, ensure there are books and materials in your program regarding African American culture available throughout the year.
+Programs should seek books and materials highlighting influential people in the community and stories about unique experiences specific to various audiences.
+Stories should also include diverse characters so children can see themselves in the books they read.